 Securing Your Mail Server

-    If you're running your own mail server at your office, here are guidelines and suggestions to help you keep it secure.
+If you are running your own mail server at your office, here are guidelines and suggestions to help you keep it secure.

-    If you are going to purchase your own domain name and run a mail server at your office, here are some suggestions and some links to help you secure it.
-You do not want a spammer to be able to send thousands of emails through your server.
+If you are going to purchase your own domain name and run a mail server at your office, here are some suggestions and some links to help you secure your mail server.
+With an unsecured server, a spammer would be able to send email through your server.

 - Never allow email to be sent unless the sender validates themselves.
 This can either be by IP or by submitting a user name and password.
-The user name and password is preferable since IP’s can change.
-If your network gets infected with a mass mailing worm, it will try and send the mail using the SMTP settings on the infected computer.
+The user name and password is preferable since an IP can change.
+If your network gets infected with a mass mailing worm, the worm will try and send the mail using the SMTP settings on the infected computer.
 By requiring a user name and password, you may be able to stop this type of activity.

-    - Only allow mail to be sent through the server from internal IP’s.
-If your associates need to send mail from home you should use a VPN at gain access to the network, then after they validate themselves with a user name and password, the mail can be sent.
+- Only allow mail to be sent through the server from internal IP addresses.
+If your associates need to send mail from home, use a VPN to gain access to the network.
+After they validate themselves with a user name and password, the mail can be sent.

 - Run anti-virus and anti-spam filters on the server as well as the desktop.
 This will protect your network and your users will love the anti-spam filters.

 - Patch your mail server software.

 - If possible, do not bounce messages back to sender containing viruses or bad addresses.
 Either delete or route the messages to a dummy account.
 This will cut down the propagation of viruses and harvesting schemes.
 Most of the 'reply' addresses contained in these emails are fake.